checkly/checkly-operator/README.md

 ## Get involved

-Join us anytime on the **#checkly-k8s-operator** channel in the [Checkly community Slack](https://www.checklyhq.com/slack), where we're discussing everything related to the project.
+Join us on the **#checkly-k8s-operator** channel in the [Checkly community Slack](https://www.checklyhq.com/slack), where we're discussing everything related to the project.
 If you're interested in contributing, be sure to check out [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Development
 ### direnv